-You may still find small differences.
+You may still find minor differences.
 Alaska shaves an inch off, down to 8 feet, 5 inches.
 Hawaii adds a little, allowing widths of 9 feet.

 3. When tall is too tall

-When it comes to top height, 13 feet, six inches for the trailer and its cargo tends to be the limit for most states.
+Regarding top height, 13 feet, six inches for the trailer and its cargo, tends to be the limit for most states.
 However, Nebraska allows 14 feet, six inches and others — including Montana, Missouri and New Mexico — set the bar at 14 feet.

 4. Slow down